 4. Going too fast

-One of the most common mistakes people make when using a treadmill is going too fast.
+Going too fast is one of the most common mistakes people make when using a treadmill.
 It’s important to start slow and gradually increase your speed.
 You could lose your balance and fall off the machine if you go too fast.

 5. Not drinking enough water